Registration Dossier

 - Conclusions:

-- It was concluded that calcium lactate had neither toxic nor carcinogenic activiity in F344 rats when it was given continuously in the drinking-water for 2 yr.
+- It was concluded that calcium lactate had neither toxic nor carcinogenic activity in F344 rats when it was given continuously in the drinking-water for 2 years.

 - Executive summary:

-The long-term toxicity carcinogenicity of calcium lactate, a food additive, was examined in F344 rats.
-Calcium lactate was given ad lib in the drinking-water at levels of 0, 2.5 or 5% to groups of 50 male and 50 female rats for two years.
-No clear toxic lesion was specifically caused by long-term administration of calcium lactate.
-No significant dose-related increase was found in the incidences of tumours in any organ or tissue.
-The results indicated that calcium lactate had neither toxic nor carcinogenic activity in F344 rats.
+No clear toxic lesion was specifically caused by long-term administration of Calcium lactate.
+No significant dose-related increase in the incidences of tumours in any organ or tissue was found.
+The results indicate that calcium lactate had neither toxic nor carcinogenic activity in F344 rats.

 Reference